ethanmye-rs/ethanmyers/content/about/_index.md

 +++

-I’m a college student who uses this to think about my various projects.
-It’s not really supposed to be public, but it’s here for your viewing pleasure.

-If you want to get in touch, send me an email.
+My name is Ethan Myers and I'm a student at a large public research university in the US.
+This site is mostly for me to stay accountable to my projects, and for others to see them, if they so choose.

 The site is built with [Hugo](http://gohugo.io/) and a theme called [Cocoa](https://themes.gohugo.io/cocoa/).
 It's hosted by [Netlify](netlify.com).
+I use Google Analytics to figure out how many people have seen my site and where they're from.